malbit/arqma-mq/README.md

 ### Service Node authentication

-In order to handle ServiceNode authentication, LokiMQ uses an Allow callback invoked during connection to determine both whether to allow the connection, and to determine whether the incoming connection is an active service node.
+In order to handle ServiceNode authentication, ArqmaMQ uses an Allow callback invoked during connection to determine both whether to allow the connection, and to determine whether the incoming connection is an active service node.